Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Regularity of disks

-\begin{proof} Notice that $s_1$ is contained in a $3 \times 3$ square $\tilde{\D}$, since there is no domino that disconnects $\D$ and $s_1=s_{SW}$.
-By possibly changing the orientation of $\gamma$, we may assume that in $\tilde{\D}$ the cycle $\gamma$ follows one of the three patterns shown in Figure~\ref{fig:pathtypes}; we say that $\gamma$ is of type $i$ if it follows the $i$-th possible pattern.
+\begin{proof} Notice that $s_1$ is contained in a $3 \times 3$ square $\widetilde{\D}$, as no domino disconnects $\D$ and $s_1=s_{SW}$.
+Suppose that in $\widetilde{\D}$ the cycle $\gamma$ follows one of the three patterns illustrated in Figure~\ref{fig:pathtypes}; the other cases are obtained by reversing the orientation, and the argument follows similarly.
+We say that $\gamma$ is of type $i$ if it follows the $i$-th possible pattern.